Bromma Stockholm Airport

 The public transport company SL is extending its Crossways light rail line by adding the new Kista branch and will set up a new station at the airport, which will make it easier if you take mass transit to the airport.
-The work is expected to be completed in 2020.

 Did you know that…?

 - We’ve built a brand-new glycol treatment facility, where the glycol used at the airport is collected so that it can then be cleaned and reused.

 - We’ve moved a single building the longest distance in Sweden.
 The equipment and building combined weighed 436 tonnes.
 As a result, we were able to recycle the entire building rather than constructing a new one.

 - Bromma Stockholm Airport is Swedavia’s first airport to have LED lighting installed on its runway.